Dundalk: Industry

-This was a peak period, however.
-The Northern Ireland government's decision to close many of the G.N.R. lines north of the border made the company nonviable, and it was dissolved in 1958.
-With it went the works in Dundalk.
+Protectionism gave the town's industries breathing space, and by 1950 they had recovered from the effects of partition and the trade war.
+The two breweries were successful and tobacco manufacturing, shoe manufacturing, and the railway works provided thousands of jobs.
+The town was also a thriving commercial centre, as the increase in bus traffic brought shoppers in from a wide radius.
+The Northern Ireland government's decision to close many of the G.N.R. lines north of the border, however, made the company nonviable, and it was dissolved in 1958 leading to the closure of the works in Dundalk.
 It was replaced by Dundalk Engineering Works Ltd (DEW)—a government-backed initiative to keep the 980 remaining workers in employment.
-Against that backdrop, Clarks, who had formed a partnership with Halliday's and would take full control of the company in 1971, demanded in 1959 that the town's Athletic Grounds be sold to them for a new factory, or they would pull out of the town altogether.
-Afraid of the potential loss of 900 jobs, the council agreed to the sale, over considerable opposition.
-Carroll's also continued to expand and modernise, opening a new factory on the Dublin Road in 1970, which was designed by Ronnie Tallon of Michael Scott & Partners, which subsequently won architectural awards for its design.
+Carroll's also continued to expand and modernise, opening a new factory on the Dublin Road in 1970.
+The design by Ronnie Tallon of Michael Scott & Partners subsequently won architectural awards.